raymondbutcher/remake/README.md

 # Remake

-Remake is a very simple tool for running Make commands automatically, whenever they should.
-Use `remake [target]` instead of the usual `make [target]` and it will automatically run the command every time changes are made.
+Remake is a very simple tool for running Make commands automatically.
+Use `remake [target]` instead of the usual `make [target]` and it will automatically run the command each time changes are made.

 Gone are the days where you have to switch to a terminal and then press Ctrl+C, Up, Enter after making changes!